 With project management software, it’s easy to pass work along to the next stakeholder or send it back for changes.
 Review processes will go much faster and easier.
 The right people are notified and everyone can automatically see how a problem is affecting the project or what the next steps need to be.
 Then they can be identified quickly.
 Nice!

 13. Track file revisions

 That problem will be solved with great project management software.
-You’ll be able upload your files, check the dates and versions and know what is the most up-to-date.
+You’ll be able to upload your files, check the dates and versions, and know what is the most up-to-date.
 And if you have to go back and grab an older version to compare, you’ll have that too.
 All your versions will be together, in one location.